TECHNE is a practice-based digital arts research initiative

 artistic and scholarly.
 In 2002, Amerika wrote the "What Is Techne?" white paper and has just added a significant 2016 addendum.
 You can read it here.

 The techne_lab podcast operates as a conduit for experimental dialogue around practice-based research.
 Professor Mark Amerika and PhD student Ryan Ruehlen have created over 300 minutes of original audio mashups featuring the voices of affiliated faculty and visiting professors passing through the lab.
 Guests include Paul Miller (DJ Spooky), Lori Emerson, Michelle Ellsworth, Michael Theodore, Jace Clayton (DJ Rupture), Amaranth Borsuk, Julie Carr, Robert Arellano and Joel Swanson.
 Listen here.

 INTERMEDIA ART, WRITING AND PERFORMANCE

-TECHNE faculty and Graduate students have been instrumental to the development of a new practice-based PhD in Intermedia Art, Writing and Performance (IAWP) located in the College of Media, Communication and Information.
+TECHNE faculty and Graduate students have been instrumental in the development of a new practice-based PhD in Intermedia Art, Writing and Performance (IAWP) located in the College of Media, Communication and Information.
 PhD students in the program work with faculty to investigate and invent emerging forms of digital art, digital humanities, electronic literature and multimedia performance.
 Read more here.

 The Histories of Internet Art: Fictions and Factions project is a living archive created by students in the TECHNE lab from the years 2000 - 2007.
 It features video presentations, student-conducted interviews and net art works by major artists.